dereuromark/cakephp-queue/docs/README.md

 Locally, if you want to kill them all, usually `killapp -15 php` does the trick.
 Do not run this with production ones, though.

+### Configure loading

+Use Configure `'Queue.configLoaded'` set to `true` to avoid the deprecated loading of the config inside the model layer.
+This part is deprecated and can cause troubles.

 ### Known Limitations